cybersamx/go-recipes/string/count-iterate/README.md

 See [source code](main.go) for details.

-## Iterate by Byte vs Iterate by Byte
+## Iterate by Byte vs Iterate by Rune

-To iterate over a string by byte, here are the general techniques:
+To iterate over a string by byte:

 ```go
 for i := 0; i < len(str); i++ {